CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 165.41.
 Eligibility for special allowances for supportive services.

 165.42.
-Advance payment of special allowances for supportive services.
+Advance provision of special allowances for supportive services.

 165.43.
 Requests for special allowances for supportive services and time frames for eligibility determinations.